Sudoeste Alentejano e Costa Vicentina

 Park History

-The Natural Park was established in 1995 building upon earlier protection measures for the coastal zone.
-The designation responded to development threats from tourism expansion that had already transformed much of the Algarve coast.
-Strict development controls have maintained the coast's undeveloped character making it unique in southern Europe.
+The area was first designated as a protected landscape by Decree-Law 241/88 on 7 July 1988.
+The designation was elevated to Natural Park status by Decreto-Regulamentar 33/95 on 11 December 1995, responding to development threats from tourism expansion that had already transformed much of the Algarve coast.
+[1] Strict development controls have maintained the coast's undeveloped character making it unique in southern Europe.
 Management balances conservation with supporting sustainable tourism that has become economically important through the Rota Vicentina trail network.
 The park addresses conflicts between coastal conservation and fishing, agriculture, and tourism interests.
 International recognition of the area's botanical importance has strengthened the conservation case.

 Major Trails And Attractions

-The Rota Vicentina trail network comprises the Fishermen's Trail following the spectacular cliff-edge coast and the Historical Way traversing the interior, together offering over 400 kilometres of marked routes.
-Cape São Vicente at the continent's southwestern extremity offers dramatic cliffside scenery and a lighthouse.
+The Rota Vicentina trail network comprises the Fishermen's Trail (226.5 km) following the spectacular cliff-edge coast and the Historical Way (263 km) traversing the interior, together offering approximately 490 kilometres of marked routes.
+[1] Cape São Vicente at the continent's southwestern extremity offers dramatic cliffside scenery and a lighthouse.
 Hidden beaches accessible by cliff paths provide secluded swimming.
 The towns of Aljezur, Odeceixe, and Zambujeira do Mar serve as trail bases with authentic character.
 Surfing at beaches along the coast draws enthusiasts internationally.
 Birdwatching during autumn migration is exceptional at Cape São Vicente.
 The spring wildflower season on the heathland rivals any in Europe.

 Visitor Facilities And Travel